your0rg/HabitatForMeteor/README.md

 You can cut'n paste the snippets unaltered and see the process unfold with no need to edit anything.
 Those snippets can then form the basis of you own automation.
 The steps depend on a set of shell variables, that you'll initialize immediately below.
 You will need to **be sure to re-source them** before trying any of the snippets below.

-#### General preparations

 1. *Accounts* :: You need accounts on several remote services :
     1. [GitHub](https://github.com/) : You need user id and password, obviously.
-You'll also need a personal token; see below.
+You need an SSH key for commits.
+You'll also need a "GitHub Personal Token" to authenticate with the Habitat depot API; see below.
-    2. [Habitat](https://app.habitat.sh/) : You can sign directly into Habitat with only your GitHub ID, **if** you are already logged into GitHub.
+    2. [Habitat](https://app.habitat.sh/) : You can sign directly into Habitat with only your GitHub ID, **if** you already logged in to GitHub.
+To interact with the Habitat depot API, you'll need a "GitHub Personal Token".
+    3. [Loggly](https://www.loggly.com/) and [MailGun](https://www.mailgun.com/) : If you are building the Meteor Mantra Kickstarter you'll need access token for these two too.

 1. *Prepare Virtual Machines* :: Prepare two Xubuntu Xenial Xerus virtual machines.

-    To quickly run through the *getting started* snippets below, cutting and pasting with no edits, you should name the machines `hab4metdev` & `hab4metsrv`.
+To quickly run through the *getting started* snippets below, cutting and pasting with no edits, you should name the machines `hab4metdev` & `hab4metsrv` (`${TARGET_SRVR}`).
 Set up their `hosts` files so the developer (`hab4metdev`) machine can address the server (`hab4metsrv`) machine by name.
 The dev machine needs at least 12G disk space, while the server can be 8Gb.

-    For your own convenience, after logging into the Xubuntu desktop in `hab4metdev`, you should start the browser and open it to this page.

 1. *Prepare Secure Shell* :: Ensure that both machines are fully SSH enabled, including being able to SSH & SCP from `hab4metdev` machine to `hab4metsrv` machine without password.
-The *getting started* snippets below expect the initial user on each machine to be called ´you´.
+The *getting started* scripts below expect the initial user on each machine to be called ´you´.

-1. Install keys for todos project user on GitHub

-1. Install Habitat Origin keys in '~/.ssh/hab_vault/habitat_user/'

-1. Define the virtual host domain in '/etd/hosts'.